I apologize for being absent lately. Sometimes we have to make choices and prioritize to address more pressing matters. Thank you for being patient.

 - Know your own voice.
 It’s your story.

 Ultimately, you are responsible for your writing and any experience you may or may not have.
-All critique groups are not the same, but don’t give up the first time.
+All critique groups are not the same, don’t give up the first time.
 It takes time to get to know people and the dynamics of a group.
-Instead of giving up on the group, stick around, learn to listen, and speak up.
+Instead, stick around, learn to listen, and speak up.
 You might just find yourself a group.

 Leave me a comment.
 Let me know about your group experience.